 The benefits of learning the Dutch alphabet.

 The Dutch language is closely related to both German and English.
-A lot of language experts say the language is a combination of characteristics between German and English.
+Many language experts say the language is a combination of characteristics between German and English.

 A language’s alphabet is very important; it is the foundation of a language.
 So, it’s good for you to learn to master the alphabet.

-Once you know the alphabet you start recognizing symbols and words, and this will encourage you because you see your own progress and you feel motivated to learn more.
-Even just learning the basics of the alphabet will help you to start recognizing simple Dutch words, and you will feel great!
+Once you know the alphabet, you start recognizing symbols and words, and this will encourage you because you see your own progress, and you feel motivated to learn more.
+Even just learning the basics of the dutch alphabet will help you to start recognizing simple Dutch words, and you will feel great!

-Also, knowing the alphabet will help greatly with pronunciation, because the individual letters will help you to discover the nuances and complexities that you are not always aware of when you’re simply listening to the words.
+Also, knowing the alphabet will help significantly with pronunciation because the individual letters will help you to discover the nuances and complexities that you are not always aware of when you’re simply listening to the words.

 So go for it!
-Learn the alphabet so well that you’re able to recite whenever wherever you are.
+Learn the alphabet so well that you’re able to recite it whenever, wherever you are.

 Do you want to learn, speak and read more Dutch?